Group completions and the homotopical monadicity theorem: The specialization to categories of operators

 \subsection{Categories of operators in the composite adjunction context}

 With this background, we have the following two special cases of \autoref{adj6}.
 We specialize to $G$-spaces and $G$-spectra in this subsection, but there are analogous specializations in other contexts.
-We let $\sC$ be an $E_{\infty}$ operad of $G$-spaces, as defined in \autoref{oper2}, let $\sC_G$ be the associated $G$-operad, and let $\sD$ and $\sD_G$ be the categories of operators over $\sF$ and $\sF_G$ constructed from $\sC$.
+We let $\sC$ be an $E_{\infty}$ operad of $G$-spaces, as defined in \autoref{oper2}, let $\sC_G^{fin}$ be the associated $G$-operad, and let $\sD$ and $\sD_G$ be the categories of operators over $\sF$ and $\sF_G$ constructed from $\sC$.
 We have the associated monads and the following diagram \autoref{adj7}.
 We note right away that \autoref{reduce} can be applied to reduce both parts of \autoref{adj7} to the corresponding diagrams with $\PI[\ul{G\sT}]$ and $\PI_G[\ul{G\sT}]$ restricted to $\PI[\ul{G\sT}]_{ss}$ and $\PI_G[\ul{G\sT}]_{ss}$.
 In effect that reduces the present context given by the big triangles to the original context given by the small triangles at the right.

 The small right-hand triangle of the top diagram is the $G$-spectrum level special case of \autoref{adj5} that is discussed in \autoref{SpaceSpectra}.
 Via Propositions \ref{PUone} and \ref{PUtwo}, we think of the prolongation and forgetful functor adjunction $(\bP,\bU)$ as mapping the entire top diagram equivalently to the entire bottom diagram.
-Since the monads $\bC$ and $\bC_G$ on $G\sT$ are isomorphic, we think of $(\bP, \bU)$ as identifying the small right-hand triangles of the two diagrams. \autoref{SpaceSpectra} applies equally well to both, compatibly.
+Since the monads $\bC$ and $\bC_G^{fin}$ on $G\sT$ are isomorphic, we think of $(\bP, \bU)$ as identifying the small right-hand triangles of the two diagrams. \autoref{SpaceSpectra} applies equally well to both, compatibly.

 The monads $\bD$ and $\bD_G$ in the left trapezoids have different but equivalent ground categories $\PI[G\sT]=\PI[\ul{G\sT}]$ and $\PI_G[\ul{G\sT}]$, and they have equivalent categories of algebras.
-From the formal point of view of \autoref{ass7}, the adjunction $(\bP,\bU)$ therefore gives an equivalence between the top diagram and the bottom diagram.
+The adjunction $(\bP,\bU)$ therefore gives an equivalence between the top diagram and the bottom diagram.

 However, remember that we must start with chosen subcategories of weak equivalences in $\PI[G\sT]$ and in $\PI_G[\ul{G\sT}]$, as in \autoref{ass8}.
 We recall from \cite{MMO} how these can and must be defined in order for $(\bP,\bU)$ to induce an equivalence between these subcategories from a homotopical point of view.
 In fact we have two choices, one leading to genuine $G$-spectra for finite $G$ and the other leading to classical $G$-spectra for general topological groups $G$, as in \autoref{classical}.